skoolkid/skoolkit/sphinx/source/commands.rst

                           times.
     --tape-analysis       Show an analysis of the tape's tones, pulse sequences and data blocks.
     --tape-name NAME      Specify the name of a tape file in a zip archive.
+Use this option twice when loading two tape files.
     --tape-start BLOCK    Start the tape at this block number.
     --tape-stop BLOCK     Stop the tape at this block number.
     --tape-sum MD5SUM     Specify the MD5 checksum of the tape file.
+This option may be used twice if loading two tape files.
     -u AGENT, --user-agent AGENT
                           Set the User-Agent header.
     -V, --version         Show SkoolKit version number and exit.